Holidays in Mauritius

 With pristine beaches skirting the whole of Mauritius, the powder-soft sands only interrupted by the swaying shadow of an occasional palm tree, it’s hard not to have a romance-fuelled holiday on this dreamy island.
+A Mauritius beach is made for a honeymoon.
 Five-star honeymoon resorts give you prime access to this slice of paradise, with options like a candlelit beach dinner or private in-villa dining only serving to ramp up the romance.
 Aside from the romance on tap for couples, Mauritius’ beautiful beaches are backed by emerald-swathed mountains seeping with waterfalls – a scene that is guaranteed to make your heart soar.

 Family spirit is something that’s embedded in Mauritian hospitality and they love to share it with every visiting family.
 Here, hotels just love to help take the pressure off families, allowing you to completely relax and enjoy quality time with your loved ones.
-Most family resorts in Mauritius have interconnecting rooms and spacious suites, making them ideal for those with young children, and you have the pick of some of the best kids’ clubs across the Indian Ocean.
+Most family resorts in Mauritius have interconnecting rooms and spacious suites, making them ideal for those with young children, and you have the pick of some of the best kids’ clubs across the Indian Ocean, like the ones found at Long Beach Mauritius and Heritage Le Telfair.
+Plus, a lot of Mauritius resorts offer all-inclusive plans, so you don't need to worry about the food and drink bill spiralling out of control while you're there!
 There’s no end to the activities they can offer, from cookery schools to water sports lessons, a golf academy to a dedicated day care for your really little ones.

-It goes without saying, beach time in Mauritius is brilliant but there’s plenty of opportunities to stretch your legs.
+It goes without saying, we wouldn't blame you if you chose to relax on some on the best beaches in Mauritius but there are also plenty of opportunities to stretch your legs.
 Several resorts have tennis courts, while a range of water sports are often complimentary, including sea kayaking, jet-skiing and more.
-For something a little more leisurely, a Mauritius holiday offers that, too.
-A helicopter tour offers an epic birds-eye view of the entire emerald isle, while back on water a cruise of the islands off the north coast puts you in touch with vibrant birdlife, sweet spots for snorkelling and more relaxing beach time.
+For something a little more leisurely, a Mauritius holiday offers lots of things to do, too.
+A helicopter tour offers an epic birds-eye view of the entire emerald isle, while back on water a cruise of the islands off the north coast puts you in touch with vibrant birdlife, sweet spots for snorkelling, diving and more relaxing beach time.

 Hiding among the leafy interior of Mauritius is a fine collection of golf courses, ranging from world-class 18-hole courses to scenic nine-holers.
 Better still, many of the hotels which boast their own golf course will offer you complimentary access throughout your stay, with courses at One&Only Le Saint Geran, Constance Belle Mare Plage and Heritage Le Telfair among our favourites.

-If you want the complete story of Mauritius, then make sure you venture inland.
+If you want the island's complete story and a variety of things to do in Mauritius, then head inland.
 You can hike through the island’s lush interior, including through the rolling hills of Black River Gorges National Park, atop the dormant volcano of Trou aux Cerfs or to the waterfalls of Chamarel and Exil.
-Mountain bike trails also vein the rich swathe of rainforest, while a 4x4 drive takes you past fruit plantations and villages, offering an authentic glimpse into local life where you can observe artisans at work and try traditional dishes such as gato pima (pea fritters).
+Mountain bike trails also vein the rich swathe of rainforest, while a 4x4 drive takes you past fruit plantations and villages, offering an authentic glimpse into Mauritius culture and local life, where you can observe artisans at work.
+You can even try traditional dishes such as gato pima (pea fritters) for a delicious taste of Mauritius food.
 Other highlights include Pamplemousses Botanical Garden, a fascinating collection of plants that date back to French colonial rule, and the buzzing market of Mahebourg.